shanizalingle/website-recreation-practice/README.md

 # Website Reproduction Practice
 ### To practice adding and removing HTML elements using JS

-By: Skylan Lew, Shanzia Lingle, Kelly Bruce
+By: Skylan Lew, Shaniza Lingle, Kelly Bruce

 ## Technologies Used
 * HTML